Crime data integrity programme (crime recording inspections)

 - an audit of incident and crime records;

 - a review of crime-recording related documents, obtained from the force; and

 - a fieldwork visit to interview staff.

-The process for determining overall graded judgments for the CDI programme consists of three stages.
+The process for determining overall graded judgments for the CDI programme consisted of three stages.
 Find out more about judgment criteria.

 2013/14 crime data integrity programme

 In the 2013/14 crime data integrity inspection, we examined and assessed the integrity of crime data in every force in England and Wales.
-We looked at:
+We examined:

 - how each force applied the standards and rules for crime-recording laid down by the Home Office;

 - how police culture and behaviours affected recording;